-• Class representative.
+- Class representative - Assignment extensions

-- Assignment extensions.
-I will consider extensions for the assignment due date only for - 1.
-Illness or other unforeseeable emergency. - 2.
-Conflicts with other assignments, but only if the request is made within 1 week of the assignment being distributed. - I will not be sympathetic if told "The 314 assignment is due tomorrow and I have 3 other assignments also due then; can I please have an extension?"
-The dates have been published weeks in advance; you must plan your work better or arrange earlier for an extension. - Your first contact for questions should be the tutor, not the lecturer. - Email must include the course number (314) and your student ID. - Cheating and plagiarism.
-Departmental policy is that all "similar" assignments get zero marks affected students may appeal by letter to Head of Department (NOT lecturer).
+We will consider extensions for the assignment due date only for -

+- 1. Illness or other unforeseeable emergency. - 2.
+Conflicts with other assignments, but only if the request is made within one week of the assignment being distributed

+We will not be sympathetic if told "The 314 assignment is due tomorrow and I have 3 other assignments also due then; can I please have an extension?"
+The dates have been published weeks in advance; you should have planned your work better or arranged earlier for an extension.

-• Each missed (or zeroed!) assignment drops result by one grade.
+Questions

+Your first contact for questions should be the tutor, not the lecturer.

+Email

+Email must include the course number (314) and your student ID.